gregjacobs/js-to-ts-converter/README.md

 Small utility that I wrote to script converting a JS codebase which contains ES6 classes into TypeScript classes.

+The utility does two things:

+1. Renames `.js` files to `.ts`
+2. Adds property declarations to ES6 classes so that they are compilable by the TypeScript compiler (see below).
-Basically looks at any `this` property accessed by a JS class, and fills in the appropriate TypeScript class fields.

-Example .js source file (input):
+For #2 above, the utility basically looks at any `this` property accessed by a JS class, and fills in the appropriate TypeScript property declarations.
+Example `.js` source file (input):

 ```
 class Super {